Hyperon-Induced Inhomogeneous Pion Condensation and Moat Regimes in Neutron Star Cores: The Matter

 We then calculate the energy density $\mathcal{E}$ including baryons exchange terms, which a function of the density of each fermion species $\{n_b\}=n_{N^0}\,,n_{N^+ }\,,n_\Lambda\, ,n_{\Sigma^0}\,,n_{\Sigma^-}\,,n_{\Sigma^+}\, ,n_{\Xi^0}\,,n_{\Xi^-}$, i.e.

-This is a reasonable approximation since the contributions of the Fock terms to the baryons are small, both to the momentum dressing and to the mass, and adding it self-consistently raises the numerical price of the calculation substantially.
+where the last diagram corresponds to a Fock term.
+Note that the corresponding Fock diagram to the baryon equation (Eq.~(\ref{dse})) is absent, however, this is a reasonable approximation since its effect is much smaller to the baryon then to the energy density and it would raise the numerical price of the calculation substantially.
 Finally, having defined our energy density, the next goal becomes finding what densities of each species minimize the free energy under the constraints of $\beta$-equilibrium and charge neutrality, for a fixed total baryon number $n_B$.